 Address: 1 Canal St, New Orleans, LA 70130 | 504-565-3033

 Hours: Thu–Mon 10am–5pm; open every day except Christmas day

 Admission: $29.95 per head for adults; discounts available for children between 2 to 12 years old and seniors; free for children below two years old

 Website: Audubon Aquarium of the Americas (New Orleans, LA)

 People flock to the Baltimore harbor every year.

 Not to go sailing or fishing, but to see the magical underwater world hosted in the National Aquarium.

-In fact, their “Australia: Wild Extremes” exhibit is one of the best places to see a variety of indigenous Australian creatures up close in the US.
+In fact, their “Australia: Wild Extremes” exhibit is one of the best places in the country to see a variety of indigenous Australian creatures up close.

-Also, try to plan for around 2 hours in the main aquarium without breaks, as the paths are designed for one-way movement with little option for skipping ahead or going back to previous exhibits.
+Tip: Plan to spend 2 hours in the main aquarium without breaks, as the paths are designed for one-way movement with little option for skipping ahead or going back to previous exhibits.

-Just Keep Swimming to these Best US Aquariums!
+Just Keep Swimming at these Best US Aquariums!